 Though the task at hand was, to say the least, overwhelming, there were a few obvious starting points for us to look into.

-Leveraging Past Learnings
+Leveraging Past Learnings for New Teams

-- Teams join Evernote Business to have a centralized information repository where members can access and contribute necessary content.
+- Teams join Evernote Business to have a centralized information repository where members can access and contribute content.

 - Within teams, we have two types of users that are delineated by our product system: admins and users.
-Admins often create and have additional management privileges to their business account, while users are invited as members to the business account.
+Admins often create and have additional management privileges to their business account, while users are invited as members to the account.

 - In addition to the roles set by the system, admins were likely to be existing Evernote users that brought our business product to their teams.
 As such, they put painstaking amounts of effort to onboard their team members and create a working system within Evernote Business.

-Observing User Feedback from our Beta
+Observing Existing Team Feedback from our Beta

 Designing for New Teams